almostengr/almostengrwebsite/web/docs/lifestyle/2021-05-24-tsa-precheck-differences.md

 laminated card
 (<a href="https://flysea.org/" target="_blank">SEA</a>) or piece of paper (<a href="https://www.flydenver.com/" target="_blank">DEN</a>)
-that identified me as being pre-check.
-Thus I was able to go through the general security checkpoint and get the benefits of pre-check like not having to take my shoes off, being able to keep my jacket on, and going through the metal detector instead of the body scanner.
+that identified me as being Pre-Check approved.
+Thus I was able to go through the general security checkpoint and get the benefits of Pre-Check like not having to take my shoes off, being able to keep my jacket on, and going through the metal detector instead of the body scanner.
 Only thing that it did not get me was access to a shorter security line.

 ## Pre-Check at Chicago-Midway International Airport (MDW)

 There was no modified measures here.
-The TSA agent at the gate asked if I knew that I had pre-check on my boarding pass.
+The TSA agent at the gate asked if I knew that I had Pre-Check on my boarding pass.
 I told her that I did and that some of the other airports would give you a card that noted it if you were flying with others.
 She said that they did not do that at
 <a href="https://www.flychicago.com/midway/home/pages/default.aspx" target="_blank">MDW</a> and that I would
-be subjected to the same rules since I was going through the general security checkpoint.
+be subjected to the same screening as everyone else since I was going through the general security checkpoint.
 That was not music to my ears, but the band played on.
-It happened that they had some older people go through the body scanner, which resulted in the line backing up.
-So they let a number of people go through the metal detector instead.
+It just so happened that they let some older people who primarily used a wheelchair to get around go before myself and others through the body scanner, which resulted line backing up almost immediately.
+Once the agents realized that the line was not moving because of the elderly, they let a number of people, myself included, go through the metal detector instead of the body scanner.
+Essentially I got some of the benefits of Pre-Check, but on a technicality.

 ## Conclusion

-Very interesting to see how different airports do the same checks differently whether you have pre-check or not.
+It was very interesting to see how different airports do the same checks differently whether you have Pre-Check or not.
 Especially since the airports have to follow the same federal rules for screening passengers.
-If I am traveling by myself next time, I will try to go through the Pre-Check line so that I can receive the full benefit of having pre-check.
+If I am traveling by myself next time, I will try to go through the Pre-Check line so that I can receive the full benefit of having Pre-Check.